aborovsky/brokencrystals/README.md

   </details>

-- **Full Path Disclosure** - All errors returned by the server include the full path of the file where the error has occurred.
-The errors can be triggered by passing wrong values as parameters or by modifying the bc-calls-counter cookie to a non-numeric value.
+- **Full Path Disclosure** - An error returned by the server includes the full path of the file where the error has occurred.
+The error can be triggered by passing a specially crafted value as a parameter.
   <details>
     <summary>Example of Full Path Disclosure</summary>
     ```bash
-    curl -H 'Cookie:bc-calls-counter=notint;' 'https://wset--26331-12.k3s.brokencrystals.nexploit.app/api/products/latest'
+    curl  -H "x-product-name: Opal'" https://qa.brokencrystals.com/api/products/views
     ```
     Response:
     ```json
     {
-      "error": "Invalid counter value",
+      "error": "UPDATE product SET views_count = views_count + 1 WHERE name = 'Opal'' - unterminated quoted string at or near \"'Opal''\"",
-      "location": "/usr/src/app/dist/components/global-exception.filter.js"
+      "location": "/usr/src/app/dist/products/products.controller.js"
     }
     ```
-    The location field in the JSON response reveals the full internal file path: /usr/src/app/dist/components/global-exception.filter.js.
+    The location field in the JSON response reveals the full internal file path: /usr/src/app/dist/products/products.controller.js.
 This is sensitive information that should not be exposed to users, as it provides insights into the server's directory structure.
   </details>

 - **Headers Security Check** - The application is configured with misconfigured security headers.
 The list of headers is available in the headers.configurator.interceptor.ts file.
 A user can pass the _no-sec-headers_ query param to any API to prevent the server from sending the headers.